nesi/perf-training/_lessons/python-scatter/05-mpi.md

 ### Pros

- * suitable for distributed memory computers, including massively parallel architectures
+ * suitable for distributed memory computers, including massively parallel architectures with thousands of cores
- * viable approach if you don't have enough memory on a node
+ * a viable approach if you don't have enough memory on a node
- * can be used in combination with OpenMP and other acceleration methods
+ * can be used in combination with OpenMP and other parallelisation methods

 ### Cons

- * processes start at the begginning of the execution and terminate at the end - there are no serial sections in MPI code
+ * there are no serial sections in MPI code and hence MPI programs tend to be written to run in parallel from the beginning to the end

 ## How to use MPI to accelerate `scatter.py`